apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 Usage: `hadoop fs -chown [-R] [OWNER][:[GROUP]] URI [URI ]`

 Change the owner of files.
-The user must be a super-user.
+The user must be the owner of files, or else a super-user.
 Additional information is in the [Permissions Guide](../hadoop-hdfs/HdfsPermissionsGuide.html).

 Options